testUser453/The-HK-docs/README.md

 If you are viewing this README in the forked HK docs repl: If you are in this stage, you can just move on to "Editing index.html" section of this README page.

-If you are viewing this README on Github: If you are over here, then you can (1.) locally install all the files to your computer in a code workspace and view the README file on Github, (2.) you can click <a href="https://replit.com/@bobk/The-HK-Docs?v=1#README.md" target="_blank">this replit link</a> to view the replit template and fork it, or (3.) you can directly edit this template in Github online and create a Github pages website!
+If you are viewing this README on Github: If you are over here, then you can (1.) locally install all the files to your computer in a code workspace and view the README file on Github, (2.) you can click <a href="https://replit.com/@bobk/The-HK-Docs?v=1#README.md" target="_blank">this replit link</a> to view the replit template and fork it, or (3.) you can directly edit this template in Github online and create a <a href="https://pages.github.com/" target="_blank">Github Pages</a> website!
 ## Editing index.html

 ### Tab Title